Tibule12/AutoPromote/README.md

 - **Security**: Firebase Security Rules and custom middleware for robust data protection
 - **AI Integration**: Machine learning algorithms for content promotion optimization
 - **Analytics**: Firebase Analytics for tracking user engagement and content performance

+## Database Integration
+The application uses Firestore with a carefully structured schema to support all features including the advanced admin dashboard.
+The database integration includes:
+- Automatic schema validation on application startup
+- Sample data generation for development and testing
+- Security rules for proper access control
+- See [UPDATED_FIRESTORE_SCHEMA.md](UPDATED_FIRESTORE_SCHEMA.md) and [ADMIN_DATABASE_INTEGRATION.md](ADMIN_DATABASE_INTEGRATION.md) for details.

 ## Potential Revenue Streams
 - Transaction Fees: Charge a small fee for each transaction or revenue generated through the platform.